-The MCCCD AGEC-A, AGEC-B, and AGEC-S:
+Academic Policies that Govern the AGEC-A, AGEC-B, and AGEC-S:

-- require 35 semester credits in courses numbered 100 and above to be completed with a grade of "C" or better.
+- requires 35 semester credits in courses numbered 100 and above to be completed with a grade of "C" or better.
 Credit units transferred from outside of the district need to be at a grade of "C" or better.
-A grade of "C" equals 2.0 GPA on a 4.0 grading scale or equivalent. - use the following policies to help students complete the required Core and Awareness Areas without exceeding the 35 semester credits: - 1.
+A grade of "C" equals 2.0 GPA on a 4.0 grading scale or equivalent. - uses the following policies to help students complete the required Core and Awareness Areas without exceeding the 35 semester credits: - 1.
 Courses can satisfy a Core Area and one or two Awareness Areas simultaneously. - 2.
 A course cannot be used to satisfy more than one Core Area requirement.

-• follow the general education policy below:
+• follows the general education policy below: